asmajebari/github_repos/README.md

 ## How to run the project
-After cloning the project, run:
+After cloning the project, create a GitHub personal access token and add it to an .env file (https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+Then, run:

 ### `npm install` to install all dependencies